inuwamobarak/Diabetes-Prediction-App/README.md

 Diabetes.
 In Wikipedia. https://en.wikipedia.org/wiki/Diabetes
 ## Approach
 Predicted the onset of diabetes based on diagnostic measures.
+Made use of Machine learning models and Exploratory Data analysis.
 ### Dataset
 The dataset used in this pipeline is the Pima Indian Diabetes.